peetceenatoo/first-neural-network-2/README.md

 ## Mars Terrain Segmentation

 This challenge involved segmenting Mars surface images into five classes: **Background, Soil, Bedrock, Sand, and Big Rocks**.
-We built a deep learning model from scratch, optimizing it for the **Mean Intersection over Union (MeanIOU) metric**.
+We built a deep neural newtork from scratch, as per the assignment requirements.

 Mars terrain segmentation is challenging due to strong class imbalance, low-resolution grayscale imagery, and subtle visual differences between terrain types, especially for small and rare structures such as Big Rocks.
 Moreover, images were provided in black and white.